 All religions have customs scorned by tactless unbelievers, and Jehovah’s Witnesses are no exception.
-The fact the earth orbits the sun and oceans still flow must be disappointing to Witnesses, who’d predicted our world would end 15 years ago.
+The fact the earth orbits the sun and oceans still flow may be disappointing to Witnesses who’d predicted our world would end 24 years ago.

 Few produce their own eloquent critics, which brings us to Marvin James Penton, a Witness and professor emeritus of history at the University of Lethbridge.
-Penton’s Apocalypse Delayed, a crisp examination of the church, has been in print for 28 years and is now in its third edition.
+Penton’s Apocalypse Delayed, a crisp examination of the church, has been in print for decades.

 “When the first edition came out,” Penton writes, “Jehovah’s Witnesses still believed that by the year 2000 the apocalypse would have destroyed the present world system and that they, the survivors of the battle of Armageddon, would be dwelling in a revitalized paradise earth under the millennial rule of Christ Jesus.
 Of course that did not happen.”

 Apocalypse remains a compelling account of the faith, meticulously researched.
-If church leaders have “failed dismally” in their prophecies of impending doom and salvation, believers have also suffered persecution and ridicule of their beliefs.
+If church leaders have “failed dismally” in their prophecies of impending doom and salvation, believers have also suffered persecution and ridicule.
 Jehovah’s Witnesses remain one of the few groups outlawed by Stalinist Russia, Nazi Germany and liberal Canada all at the same time.

 Statistics Canada counts 138,000 Witnesses nationwide, outnumbering Mormons and Mennonites.
 They are best known for speedy construction of suburban churches, and proselytizing.
 House to house preaching is a hallmark of the faith, Penton notes from a 1979 Watchtower commentary: “Many well-known versions of the Bible use this expression, ‘from house to house’”; “Christians today search for spiritually inclined householders, making return visits to those homes and studying with interested persons.”

 Apocalypse is lively, frank and smartly written.
-After three decades Penton’s work outlived prophecies of Armageddon, itself.
+Penton’s work has outlived prophecies of Armageddon.

 Apocalypse Delayed: The Story of Jehovah’s Witnesses, by M. James Penton; University of Toronto Press; 584 pages; ISBN 9781-4426-47930; $39.65